-AI Reshaping Global Labor Markets: US, Singapore Leading The Way, But Many Risk Falling Behind, Finds New Report Launched At Davos
+AI Reshaping Global Labor Markets: US, Singapore Leading the Way, But Many Risk Falling Behind, Finds New Report Launched at Davos

-DAVOS, Switzerland, Jan.
-23, 2025 /PRNewswire/ -- Whiteshield released the 9th edition of the Global Labour Resilience index (GLRI) in collaboration with google Cloud, in an exclusive event held on the sidelines of the World Economic Forum (WEF) Annual Meeting in Davos.
-Published in partnership with the Community of European Management schools (CEMS) and drawing on a decade of data covering over 70 indicators, the report reveals important insights into how 118 nations respond and adapt their labour markets to different types of external shocks, including the rise of AI.
+(MENAFN- Weber Shandwick) Davos, January 23, 2025 – Whiteshield released the 9th edition of the Global Labour Resilience Index (GLRI) in collaboration with Google Cloud, in an exclusive event held on the sidelines of the World Economic Forum (WEF) Annual Meeting in Davos.
+Published in partnership with the Community of European Management Schools (CEMS) and drawing on a decade of data covering over 70 indicators, the report reveals important insights into how 118 nations respond and adapt their labour markets to different types of external shocks, including the rise of AI.
 The report finds that while some countries are well positioned to capitalize on AI, a majority are at risk of falling behind.

 The event, titled, “The Transformative Impact of AI on Global Economies & Labour Markets,” was chaired by Nobel Laureate Sir Christopher Pissarides, Special Advisor and Director at Whiteshield, alongside Anna Koivuniemi, Head of Google DeepMind Impact Accelerator, and brought together more than 50 senior policymakers, CEOs, academics and international organizations.